Law enforcement by country: Turkey

 Law enforcement is Turkey is carried out by five separate bodies.
 The Turkish National Police (Polis) is the civilian police for towns and districts, under the Ministry of Internal Affairs.
 The Gendarmerie (Jandarma) is a branch of the Turkish Armed Forces responsible only for policing the civilian population in areas that fall outside the jurisdiction of the National Police, mainly rural areas.
 Provost services are provided by the Military Police (Askeri inzibat).
 The Turkish Coast Guard (Sahil Güvenlik Komutanlığı) is also a branch of the Armed Forces, responsible for search and rescue and maritime border protection.
 The National Intelligence Organization (Millî İstihbarat Teşkilâtı) is responsible for internal security.
 Some limited local law enforcement is carried out by village guards.

 Uganda

 The Uganda National Police is the sole civilian law enforcement agency of Uganda.

 Ukraine

 The National Police of Ukraine is the sole civilian police service of Ukraine.
-It is operated by the Ministry of Internal Affairs.
+It is operated by the Ministry of Internal Affairs, which also manages other agencies with specialized law enforcement duties, such as the Border Guard Service.
+Under the authority of the same ministry, the country also has a gendarmerie, the National Guard of Ukraine.
+In addition to its public order function, during wartime the National Guard can be mobilized as a regular military force and take part in combat operations alongside the Armed Forces of Ukraine.

+There are also other independent agencies with investigative powers, especially in corruption affairs involving high government officers, such as the National Anti-Corruption Bureau of Ukraine and the State Bureau of Investigation.